azgs/tomcat-geoserver/README.md

     SHUTDOWN_PORT
     # An alpha-numeric name for the Geoserver instance.
 Must start with a letter.
     GEOSERVER_NAME

+Run `install.sh`:

+    $ sudo bash install.sh

+If the installation script is not recognized as an executable file, make it one:

+    $ sudo chmod u+x install.sh

+An Upstart process is created in `/etc/init/tomcat-[CONNECTOR_PORT].conf` and started (`service tomcat-[CONNECTOR_PORT] start`) as part of the install.
+This Upstart process starts the Tomcat thread.

 After running the installation script, the new Geoserver should be running on: